adnane-ka/mini-mvc/README.md

 ## Installation
 1. Download or clone the repository.
-2. Run `composer install` & `composer dump-autoload` if needed.
+2. Run `composer install`.
 3. Run `touch .env` to create an env file.
 4. Copy `.env.example` content to `.env`.
-6. Prepare & Inject your database credentials in `.env` file.
+6. Inject your mysql database credentials in `.env` file.
-7. Create a demo `users` table in your database & assign it with two basic columns: name, id.
+7. Run `php run db:migrate` for database migration.
-8. Run `php run` to preview your project using the generated url.
+8. Run `php run dev` to preview the project on your local webserver.
-9. That's it!

 ## How to Use